 The Council recognises that individual communities may have additional, specific insights and design aspirations which cannot all be captured within this guide.
-That is why a separate guide has been produced to support local communities integrate high quality design through the Neighbourhood Planning process.
+That is why a separate guide has been produced to support local communities integrate high quality design through the Neighbourhood Planning process with, Made plans - Wiltshire Council.